Idaho International Choral Festival

 Vernae and Dr. Scott Anderson took this concept of an international choral festival to individuals and organizations within the community.
 They found that the individuals they approached and the community in general was accepting, if not excited, about the possibility of an international festival in Pocatello, Idaho.

-The first Idaho International Choral Festival held, July 7th through July 11th 1999, and began what has come to be a very satisfying experience for our choir guests, host families, volunteers and audiences.
+The first Idaho International Choral Festival was held July 7 through July 11, 1999, and began what has come to be a very satisfying experience for our choir guests, host families, volunteers and audiences.
 Since the first festival, we have hosted participating choirs from throughout the world and the United States.
 We have met and made wonderful new life long friends, and have been privileged to hear some of the best choirs in the world.

 Each member of the festival committee is devoted to promoting music, the arts, and cultural diversity.
 We believe that peace in the world can only be attained by breaking down the barriers of misunderstanding and eliminating the ignorance of stereotypes.
 We believe that friendships can be formed through the shared language of music and that through these friendships, sympathy and compromise can be achieved.
 It is our hope that if we as people can communicate and bridge our cultural differences, that our governments will follow.